 Another overlooked sport in this year’s Olympics is Badminton, Tennis’s goofy little step-brother.
 You might know Badminton if you’ve ever attended a backyard barbecue in 1981.
 It’s what you did after the tetherball rope snapped or Uncle Pete impaled the dog with a lawn dart.
 Players wield bulimic tennis rackets, smashing what’s called a shuttlecock back and forth over a raised net at hair-bending speeds of up to eight miles per hour.
 Landing the shuttlecock on the other’s court gets you one point.
-Scoring goes to 900, at least it feels that way.
+Winner is the first to 900, or at least it feels that way.
 A shuttlecock is difficult to describe, mainly because as you describe it, you’re snickering at the word “shuttlecock.”
 Badminton was introduced to the Games in 1992, marking the year Earth became the laughing stock of the universe.

 As a bonus, here’s a list of some pithy Olympic event summations that can serve as a quick reference in case someone in the room needs schooling: